 Color Outside the Lines believes in the power of collaborative public art projects to help to unify, beautify and heal communities.
-One of our missions as an organization is take art outside of a classroom, and have the at-risk youth and marginalized communities we work with, act as primary artists in public mural creations, alongside a local artist.
+One of our missions as an organization is take art outside of a classroom, and have youth and marginalized communities, act as primary artists in public mural creations, alongside local artists.

 These projects teach youth about the process of large-scale artistic installations and the value of caring for their neighborhoods.
 By having the mural be created with a paint-by-number style, the wall is completed by looking like it was carefully created fully by a professional mural artist and is left for the community to admire and enjoy.

 You Belong Here Mural Series with the Black Student Union and BIPOC artists -